What Is a Concrete Core Test?

 - The cap shall not fracture or fail before the concrete fails when the specimen is tested.

-- The compression test on the test core specimen shall not be carried out until at least 30 min have elapsed.
+- The compression test on the test core specimen shall not be carried out until at least 30 min has elapsed.

 Concrete Core Test Procedure